grzegorzmajor/mybackendapp/README.md

 ### First
 This project was launched as a backend for my website.
 I wanted to build my portfolio.
-Instead of creating Docker containers from ready-mades, I decided to write the backend for my Java site myself, gaining experience in the topics I've been learning for the last few months.
+Instead of creating Docker containers from ready-mades.
+I decided to write the backend for my site myself in Java, gaining experience in the topics I've been learning for the last few months.
 By the way, it will be a good part of my portfolio.
-I wanted to understand and consolidate the code I write well, so I put off writing tests for later, so as not to disturb the dependencies between classes, packages, etc. I wanted to focus on Spring, JPA and entities and dependencies.
+I wanted to understand the code I write well, so I put off writing tests for later, so as not to disturb the dependencies between classes, packages, etc. I wanted to focus on Spring, JPA, entities and dependencies.
 In the first phase, I limited the tests to manual ones using Postman.

 ## Technologies used